All Episodes

 It just speaks for itself.

-Uh, New York Times story today.
+A New York Times story today.

-Marines on an operation to eliminate insurgents in Iraq that began Friday broke through the outside wall of a building in a small rural village, Karabila, to find a torture center equipped with electric wires, a noose, handcuffs, a 574-page jihad manual, and four beaten and shackled Iraqis.
+For those of you concerned about all that we're doing down at Gitmo, Marines on an operation to eliminate insurgents in Iraq that began Friday broke through the outside wall of a building in a small rural village, Karabila, to find a torture center equipped with electric wires, a noose, handcuffs, a 574-page jihad manual, and four beaten and shackled Iraqis.

-The American military has found torture houses after invading towns heavily populated by insurgents, i.e., terrorists like Fallujah, where the anti-insurgent assault last fall uncovered almost 20 such torture houses.
+The American military has found torture houses after invading towns heavily populated by insurgents, i.e. terrorists, like Fallujah, where the anti-insurgent assault last fall uncovered almost 20 such torture houses.

 But rarely have they come across victims who've lived to tell the tale.